EmanuelMariusNicu/Kids-BookShelf/README.md

 Logo image is custom made especially for the website relevance.
 Icons used for the purpose of navigation are standards symbols which should be familiar to most users.
 For full despcription of all images and their sources see [Media and Styling](#media-and-styling).

-## SEO and Marketing

-For an extensive overview of the marketing research for this project, please refer to this [SEO and Marketing documentation](MARKETING.md)

 ## Features